 We have seen learners improve their Afrikaans grades by as much as 50% within one year (27%-77% in one particular case) through:

-Hence, our learners meet in person, in small groups of no more of 12 people, to focus on the aspects of most importance to their grade level.
-Between classes, small worksheets are assigned.
+Hence, our learners focus on the aspects of highest importance to their grade level.
+Between classes, worksheets may be assigned.

 Early Action Commitment